 Top 5 Bestseller in Mystery, Thrillers & Suspense!

 For instructions on how to download Kindle World books if you live outside the U.S., see the excerpt page.

 Short Story Collections

 Look for my story BLACK OUT in RUN.

 THE RENDERING is always FREE on Amazon.
 Available in digit format only.

 Look for my story BETRAYED in One Hundred Voices, Volume 1.
-Before you buy, use the discount code on the HOME page and in side-bar.
-Available in paperback, hardcover, and digit formats from Centum Press.
+Feel free to use the discount code on the HOME page or side-bar, and save 10%.
+Available in paperback, hardcover, and digital formats.
+Published by Centum Press.

 Available in digit formats.
 Paperback coming soon!
 Look inside 60 Ways to Murder Your Characters on Amazon.